 The oral presentation will be based on an academic article that you will select from the list provided by your tutor.
-The aim of the oral presentation is to give students practice in planning, structuring and presenting information in a clear manner that is intelligible to a wide audience.
-Each group is required to hand in a complete presentation summary with their presentation.
+The aim of the oral presentation is to give students practice in planning, structuring, and presenting information in a clear manner that is intelligible to a wide audience.
+Each group is required to hand in a complete meeting log with their presentation.
 In addition, students are expected to contribute to discussion after other students' oral presentations, including peer assessment.
-Assessment criteria for the oral presentation include: organisation and style of your presentation; clarity and accuracy of the content of the presentation; communication style; responsiveness to questions from the audience, appropriateness of visual aids and other supporting material, quality of your written summary.
+Assessment criteria for the oral presentation include: organisation and style of your presentation; clarity and accuracy of the content of the presentation; communication style; responsiveness to questions from the audience; appropriateness of visual aids and other supporting material; meeting log indicating co-operation and consistent attendance at all meetings by all group members.